 Minnesota has many state and local business license and permit requirements.
 The Minnesota Department of Labor and Industry provides a portal for you to look up state licenses and permits by type.
 Because licensing and permits can be required on the federal, state, and local levels, it’s your responsibility to understand and obtain them.
 Don’t forget that some professional industries have their own license requirements, so you may need to contact the regulatory authority for your industry.

 If you’re unsure about where to find all of the license and permit information, we can help.
-Our partners at Business Licenses, LLC, will do the research for you and deliver a report that lists the licenses and permits your business needs to operate.
+Our partners at Avalara will do the research for you and deliver a report that lists the licenses and permits your business needs to operate.

 Acquire insurance for your Minnesota PC

 Under Minnesota statute, employers must have workers’ compensation insurance or obtain a written exemption from the commissioner of commerce permitting self-insurance.
 Even if your PC employs only one worker, you must have workers’ compensation insurance.